Guide to achieve best audio quality, performance and functionality for Xonar cards and other CMI8788 audio chipset cards.

 - Be careful which settings you enable.
 The effects will increase the DPC latency, which in turn could cause other problems like audio/video desynchronization or slow network/internet speed.
 They also change the sound not always in a good way, you might like it for your music but it might harm the audio positioning in games.
 You can read more on the impact of sound effects to DPC latency here.

 - Windows Vista/7/8/10: Setting the Windows audio playback to 24 bit will slightly improve audio quality.
-Right click on volume icon in tray, select Playback devices, double click your default playback device (for example Speakers ASUS Xonar Audio Device) , go to Advanced tab and in the Default format entry select 24 bit 44100 Hz (studio quality) as shown in this picture.
+Open Windows Sound (right-click on Windows Volume tray icon-> Sounds or if missing type in Windows search: "change system sounds"), select Playback tab, double click your default playback device (for example Speakers ASUS Xonar Audio Device) , go to Advanced tab and in the Default format entry select 24 bit 44100 Hz (studio quality) as shown in this picture.
 You can find detailed information on audio bit-depth here.

 - Windows XP: Don’t increase the Windows Audio Volume to 100%, instead set it to 80-90% max in order to avoid dynamic volume issue.
 Issue regarding setting volume to 100% is detailed here.